What to Plant in Santa Cruz & the Bay Area in June

 Side-dress heavy feeders with compost.
 Tomatoes, peppers, squash, and corn benefit from mid-season feeding.

 Prune tomato suckers on indeterminate varieties to direct energy to fruit production.
+As the UC Master Gardeners explain, training indeterminate plants to one or two main stems produces bigger tomatoes that ripen earlier.

 Order garlic for October planting.
 Popular varieties sell out by late summer.